SwapnilDaddikar07/todo/README.md

 Upcoming features -
-1. Better UI
+1. UI upgrades
-2. Filtering by priority
-3. Delete all tasks.
+2. Delete all tasks.
-4. Delete specific task.
+3. Delete specific task.
-5. OS notification when the deadline is near.
+4. OS notification when the deadline is near.